-Police Scotland have a number of analytical tools and products at our disposal such as Beat Tracker, Ward Tracker, the Licensing Administration Tool and UNIFI crime recording system, which are used to identify hotspot areas, repeat callers, trends in relation to crime, violence, anti-social behaviour which can be linked to the locations of licensed on and off sales premises.
+Police Scotland have a number of analytical tools and products at our disposal such as Beat Tracker, Ward Tracker, the Licensing Administration Tool and UNIFI crime recording system.
+These are used to identify hotspot areas and repeat callers, and trends in relation to crime, violence, and anti-social behaviour which can be linked to the locations of licensed on and off sales premises.